 The decrease in net sales was primarily related to our Cultivation and Gardening segment, which had net sales of \$194.5 million for the year ended December 31, 2023 and \$245.7 million for the year ended December 31, 2022.
 This decrease in net sales was primarily due to the closure of 14 retail locations during 2023 as well as a decrease of approximately \$37.9 million, or 19.3%, in same store sales, which is primarily attributable to continued pressure on the cannabis industry generally.
 The percentage of net sales related to consumable products for the year ended December 31, 2023 was approximately 61.7%, which was an increase from 57.9% for the year ended December 31, 2022.
 The increase in consumable sales as a percentage of net sales was driven by increased brand adoption of proprietary growing media and nutrient products, and was also offset by a lower total revenue base.
-Proprietary brand sales as a percentage of net sales increase to 16.1% for the year ended December 31, 2023 as compared to 13.3% for the year ended December 31, 2022.
+Proprietary brand sales as a percentage of net sales increased to 16.1% for the year ended December 31, 2023 as compared to 13.3% for the year ended December 31, 2022, driven by our strategic initiatives to increase sales volume with our expanded portfolio of proprietary brands and products.